Some Observations following the Critical Review and Analysis of the Issue of “Skills, Technology and Learning” by Jensen et al

 The opportunity, the vendors of technology products and services would have us believe6 , is that technology will permit us to personalize learning: each student being able to use devices to pursue their chosen studies at their own pace, anywhere and at any time.
 Jensen et al, in their concluding paragraph indicate that this is a challenge (see page 19):

-“…the 21st century skills and learning made possible by new technologies represent a fundamental challenge to the individuated yet homogenizing systems for assessing and measuring learning that are currently in place.”
+“ the 21st century skills and learning made possible by new technologies represent a fundamental challenge to the individuated yet homogenizing systems for assessing and measuring learning that are currently in place.”

 – and for the nature of teaching and learning.

 All jurisdictions are struggling with this tension between what the individual can/may be able to do in terms of learning with the aid of technology and what the school system requires students of a certain age to achieve so as to progress through the system.
-Shifting gradually over time to a different education system is problematic – it is rather like asking Britain’s drivers to drive on the “other” side of the road, but to make the change gradually (except for buses, who will drive down the centre of the road).
-While some call for radical changes in the school system – Sir Ken Robinson for example7 – others question whether the system needs to change or whether we need to refocus the curriculum and the process of teaching.
+Shifting gradually over time to a different education system is problematic it is rather like asking Britain’s drivers to drive on the “other” side of the road, but to make the change gradually (except for buses, who will drive down the centre of the road).
+While some call for radical changes in the school system Sir Ken Robinson for example7 others question whether the system needs to change or whether we need to refocus the curriculum and the process of teaching.

 Personalized learning is not a pedagogic theory nor a coherent set of teaching approaches, but an idea that is struggling for an identity.
 As Michael Fullan8 (2009) suggests, the concept is most commonly associated in the United States with differentiated instruction.
 David Hargreaves (2006)9 , a principal architect of the idea, refers to ?personalizing learning rather than ?personalized learning, in order to emphasize that it is a process not a product.
 Given that language is the fundamental medium for the social construction of meaning, the term is currently under construction and being (re)defined in many quarters.
 To give it a new flavour from differentiated instruction and assessment for learning, the terminology is often positioned as uniquely in step with the 21st century (Leadbeater, 2008)10 .
 As the International Network for Educational Transformation (iNet) indicates, ?Personalised learning is the challenge to meet more of the needs of more students more fully than has been achieved in the past … It is concerned with a transformation of education and schooling that is fit for citizens in the 21st century (iNet 2010a) 11.

 Personalization of learning and emerging technology are engaged in a policy handshake that must be examined.
-There are, for example, questions of teacher and student efficacy in a K–12 education system when personalization is coupled primarily with the discourses on emerging technologies and their benefits.
+There are, for example, questions of teacher and student efficacy in a K12 education system when personalization is coupled primarily with the discourses on emerging technologies and their benefits.
 Especially if the focus is on individualized learning (between student, technology and content), in the relative absence of collective learning, socio-constructivism and relationship building with peers, teachers and the community.

 We should also not be distracted from other critical issues by a focus on personalization empowered by emerging technologies.
 Issues engendered by the pervasive digital connectivity of young people and society are critical if we hope to achieve a healthy balance in our society.
-There is a growing call for studies on the physiological effect of digital technologies and new media on children’s brain development—a neuroscience of children and media (Anderson 2007)12.
-Based on this concern, we should consider the personal cost to 8–18 year olds who average 10 hours and 45 minutes a day per day exposed to media (Kaiser Foundation 2010)13 .
+There is a growing call for studies on the physiological effect of digital technologies and new media on children’s brain developmenta neuroscience of children and media (Anderson 2007)12.
+Based on this concern, we should consider the personal cost to 818 year olds who average 10 hours and 45 minutes a day per day exposed to media (Kaiser Foundation 2010)13 .
 And concentrate on the Canadian Paediatric Society’s recent policy recommendation of no screen time for children under two years of age and a maximum of two hours for children older than two (Canadian Paediatric Society 2009)14.

 Finally, we should be mindful of ? saving stillness in a digital age where a kind of solitude that refreshes and restores a person is valued.
 Stillness is a particular concern that distinguished Professor Sherry Turkle, Director of the Massachusetts Institute of Technology (MIT) Initiative on Technology and Self, argues is essential to identity formation and healthy adolescent development in the 21st century.
 As Turkle speculates ?
 If we identify our need for stillness as something that is part of our human purposes, we will find ways to bring it back into our lives.
-If we only get excited about what technology makes easy, we will say that this is a kind of…18th century completely passé thing and that it is not essential.
+If we only get excited about what technology makes easy, we will say that this is a kind of 18th century completely passé thing and that it is not essential.
 Part of K-12 education now should be to give students a place for this kind of stillness, because I don’t think that the rest of their lives is making it easy for them (Dretzin 2009)15.

 The key challenge is to make teaching and learning mindful (MacDonald & Shirley, 2009)16 and to enable learners to become more mindful as a result of their learning.
 This requires the development of intentionality and a commitment to owning decisions and actions, as well as the development of skills.